rkl099/Appinventor-SerialOTG/README.md

 Default driver CDC if no VID/PID defined in the extension

 Possibility to force driver with property/method USBdriver.
 Must be set before open.
-See SerialOTG.apk )aia) for list of drivers
+See SerialOTG.apk (aia) for list of drivers

 Extend timeout for TCP-client 0.5s->5s for connections over LTE

-Ver 1.6 beta (in debug directory)
+Ver 1.5.1
 Improve FTDI write speed